 Typically when you fail to plan, you are planning to fail.
 It’s best to have a plan before trouble comes, rather than make emotional decisions on the fly during times of duress as this often leads to the exact wrong decision.
-Incredibly nearly 1/3 of investors 65+ (a group typically in or near retirement) sold 100% of their investments in stocks or stock mutual funds between February and May of this year; a time in which stocks were down significantly.
+Incredibly nearly 1/3 of investors 65+ (a group typically in or near retirement) sold 100% of their investments in stocks or stock mutual funds between February and May of last year; a time in which stocks were down significantly.

 It is important to always have a plan ahead of time for not only what to buy and when to buy it, but what to sell and when to sell it.
 It is also important for those near or in retirement to have a strategy and plan in place for what you’re going to do when markets fall and how you’re going to generate reliable income from your investments during such times.
 Unless you have a really short retirement it is not a question of if, but when and how many times the market will fall during your retirement.
 Relying on emotions to guide you on the fly rather than having a plan ahead of time will too often lead to poor outcomes.